-Notice Regarding Presentation of our Mineral Reserve and Resource Estimates and resource estimates included in this MDA have been prepared in accordance with NI 43-101.
+Notice Regarding Presentation of our Mineral Reserve and Resource Estimates

+This MDA has been prepared in accordance with the requirements of Canadian securities laws, which differ from the requirements of United States securities laws.
+Unless otherwise indicated, all reserve and resource estimates included in this MDA have been prepared in accordance with NI 43-101.
 NI 43-101 is a rule developed by the Canadian Securities Administrators which establishes standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects.